Beams For Loft Conversions

-Many newer homes don’t have internal load bearing walls and sometimes those older properties that were built with strong internal walls still don’t have sufficient strength to support the extra structural stress created by a loft conversion.
+Many newer homes don’t have internal load bearing walls.
+The loads are supported by the external walls.
+But even those older properties that were built with strong internal walls still won’t have sufficient strength to support the extra structural stress created by a loft conversion.

-In most loft conversions steel beams are used to take the extra load and they are typically installed running from side to side of a property, i.e., from one party wall to another.
+In all loft conversions (except storage solutions) steel beams are used to take the extra load and they are typically installed running from one side of the property to the other, In the case of a terraced house this would be from one party wall to another.

-The positioning of the beams is of course vital and this is where an architect or structural engineer really earns their fees by making sure they draw plans that provide maximum load bearing support from the new beams.
+The positioning of the beams is of course vital and this is where an architect or structural engineer really earns their fees.
+They have to ensure their plans provide maximum load bearing support from the new beams.

 The architect will most likely decide to site any new loft conversion beams as close to the edge of the rooms as possible.